matteoAquilani95/Project-ML-SII/README.md

-# Project-ML-SII
+# AmazonReview
-Project for course of Machine Learning and Smart systems for the internet
+ML project to predict usefulness of Amazon reviews